Peruvian cumbia: Musical instruments

 Unlike traditional cumbia from Colombia, Peruvian chicha bands feature electric lead and rhythm guitars, electric bass, electric organ, electronic percussion and synthesizer.
 There are one or more vocalists who may simultaneously play percussion plus timbales and conga players.
 There are no accordions nor woodwinds.

 Electric guitars make extensive use of the fuzzbox and the wah-wah pedal following the influence of psychedelic rock and surf rock in chicha.

 The influence of Salsa has seen the recent inclusion of wind instruments in some Peruvian cumbia bands.

 Resurgence and Chicha the dance

 Chicha, the music, has had a small resurgence thanks to projects started in United States.
 One example is a group known as Money Chicha based in Austin, Texas which is a new project from the founders of Grupo Fantasma.
+Also noteworthy is Chicha Dust from Tucson, Arizona (now rebranded as the stylized "XIXA").
+Likely none of this would have been possible without the release of compilation records "The Roots of Chicha" volumes one and two by Barbes Records, out of Brooklyn, NY in 2007 and 2010 respectively.
 The performances of Money Chicha and similar bands in Austin - a city with a vibrant dance scene - has led to the development of a distinct dance form with the same name.
 Chicha the dance takes elements of Mambo (a.k.a.
 Salsa On2), Sensual Bachata, and other Latin dance forms.
 Chicha dance is distinctly different from cumbia dance and is not inherently compatible, although chicha can also be danced to all other types of Cumbia music.